Michele Luppi: 2010s

-2011 – became singer of Italian power metal band Secret Sphere and in 2012 released the album Portrait Of A Dying Heart.
+2011 – became singer of the Italian power metal band Secret Sphere and in 2012 released the album Portrait Of A Dying Heart.
 Secret Sphere performed at Wacken Open Air 2013 and three of their songs were included in the official Wacken DVD.
-In 2015 Secret Sphere re-released their classic album A Time Never Come completely re-recorded and arranged with the current line up with Michele on vocals.
-He also established his own band, the Michele Luppi Band where he sings and plays bass touring all around Italy.
+In 2015 Secret Sphere re-released their classic album A Time Never Come completely re-recorded and arranged with Michele on vocals.
+He also established his own band, the Michele Luppi Band where he sings and plays bass, touring all around Italy.

-2015 – He joined Whitesnake band as backing vocals and keyboard player for "The Purple Tour" touring worldwide.
+2015 – He joined the band Whitesnake performing backing vocals and as keyboard player for "The Purple Tour" touring worldwide.

 2020s

 2025 - Vision Divine announced the return of Michele Luppi on lead vocals for a new album and tour.